Roman Period 60 A.D. – 411 A.D.

 Caer Leb – Iron Age / Romano-British settlement (earthwork) – Brynsiencyn SH473674

-Rhuddgaer – Romano-British defensive settlement – (nr) Dwyran SH445642 (no image)
+Rhuddgaer – Romano-British defensive settlement – (nr) Dwyran SH445642 (awaiting image)

 Caer Gybi – Roman fort – Holyhead SH247827